Karl-Klusmann/Privacy-Policy-SimplyFarming/README.md

    - Communicate with you about news, updates, and other information related to the app.
    - Monitor and analyze trends, usage, and activities in connection with our app.
    - Manage your financial records and transactions related to farming activities.
+   - Process and display the images you upload as proof of payment for diesel purchases.

 3. Sharing Your Information
    We may share your information with: